Photo Credit: Tom Scott

 I did an experiment recently where I took all the issues that my clients had in the last 2 years and I did a graph.
 One of the highest rated issues that showed up was that they wanted to experience more joy in their lives.

-Here’s the dictionary meaning of joy: a feeling of great pleasure and happiness.”tears of joy” – delight, great pleasure, joyfulness, jubilation, triumph, exultation, rejoicing, happiness, gladness, glee, exhilaration, exuberance, elation, euphoria, bliss, ecstasy, rapture.
+Here’s the dictionary meaning of joy: a feeling of great pleasure and happiness.” tears of joy” – delight, great pleasure, joyfulness, jubilation, triumph, exultation, rejoicing, happiness, gladness, glee, exhilaration, exuberance, elation, euphoria, bliss, ecstasy, rapture.

 Here’s the antonym: misery

-Here’s a few questions to journal about and get you started on your journey of experiencing more joy.
+Here are a few questions to journal about and get you started on your journey of experiencing more joy.
 Take some time for yourself, maybe block out at least a half an hour or so.
 Put on some calming music and tune your mind into your heart’s space.

 !.
 Find out and get to know what brings you joy.